Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Tritium Breeding Ratio

 where $\alpha$ is the sensitivity of $\mathrm{TBR}$ to changes in the ${}^6\mathrm{Li}$ enrichment near the operating point, whereas $\beta$ is the offset of the linear approximation.

-In this simple model, one evolves the control variable $R(t)$ while preserving \eqref{eq:n6_n7}.
-One also defines $E(t)$ from the linear $\mathrm{TBR}(t)$ given by the approximate relation \eqref{eq:tbr} into $R(t)$.
-Applying the second-order Bessel equation and keeping Li:Pb = 17:83 and $^6\mathrm{Li} + {}^7\mathrm{Li}$ constant.

-Figure \ref{fig:model_1} shows a representative time trace of the ${}^6\mathrm{Li}$ enrichment $R(t)$ and the corresponding $\mathrm{TBR}(t)$ computed from the linear surrogate model, illustrating that the controller operates in a regime of small, bounded deviations around $\mathrm{TBR}\simeq 1$.
-Considering different values for $\nu$, we adopt $\alpha = 0.08$ and $\beta = 1.0$ in the linear surrogate equation \eqref{eq:tbr}, so that the system operates in a regime of small, bounded deviations $0.90 \lesssim \mathrm{TBR}(t) \lesssim 1.10$ \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021} around the self-sufficiency point.
+In this simple model, we evolve the control variable $R(t)$ while preserving equation \eqref{eq:n6_n7} and keeping the Li:Pb atomic ratio at $17:83$, as in typical HCLL-like blanket designs, and the total $^6\text{Li} + {}^7\text{Li}$ inventory constant.
+Under these constraints, the linear surrogate for the T breeding ratio given by equation \eqref{eq:tbr} is used to define the error $E(t) \propto \mathrm{TBR}(t) - \mathrm{TBR}_{\text{target}}$, which is then propagated through the second-order Bessel-type equation derived in Section \ref{sec:pid}.
+Figure \ref{fig:model_1} shows representative time traces of the $^6\text{Li}$ enrichment $R(t)$ and the corresponding $\mathrm{TBR}(t)$ computed from the linear surrogate model, illustrating that the controller operates in a regime of small, bounded deviations around $\mathrm{TBR} \simeq 1$.
+For the illustrative examples shown, we adopt $\alpha = 0.08$ and $\beta = 1.0$ in equation \eqref{eq:tbr}, so that the system operates in a regime of small, bounded deviations $0.90 \lesssim \mathrm{TBR}(t) \lesssim 1.10$~ \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021} around the self-sufficiency point.
 It is important to stress that for each $\nu$, the corresponding dashed line lies almost on top of the solid one in the chosen time window, which means the closed‑loop error dynamics are well approximated by a second‑order LTI model for all those Bessel orders.
 Changing $\nu$ shifts the phase and waveform of $E''(t)$, but their amplitude and frequency remain similar, consistent with small, bounded deviations of TBR around the target.
-Therefore, different “localized Bessel modes” (different $\nu$) still correspond to low‑order, PID‑like dynamics for the tritium inventory error.
+Therefore, different “localized Bessel modes” (different $\nu$) still correspond to low‑order, PID‑like dynamics for the T inventory error.

-Notice that the $\alpha$ and $\beta$ coefficients are effective local fit parameters that approximate how $\mathrm{TBR}$ responds to changes in the $^6\mathrm{Li}$ enrichment ratio $R(t)$ near a chosen design point, as obtained by linearizing higher-fidelity neutronics calculations such as DEMO blanket studies.
-Thus, $\alpha$ and $\beta$ are not global sensitivities of a specific blanket concept, but convenient reduced parameters for studying feedback control within a physically motivated operating window.